2022 Spikers' Turf Open Conference

-The 2022 Spikers' Turf Open Conference was the fifteenth conference of the Spikers' Turf.
-The tournament were held at Paco Arena, Manila from 30 August to 6 October 2022 with a total of seven teams.
+The 2022 Spikers' Turf Open Conference was the only conference of the 2022 season of Spikers' Turf.
+The tournament was held at Paco Arena in Manila from August 30 to October 6, 2022 with a total of seven teams.

 The Spikers' Turf returned after a three-year absence, with its last tournament played being the 2019 Open Conference.

 NU-Sta.
 Elena Nationals defeated the reigning champions Cignal HD Spikers in the championship match best-of-three series to clinched their first ever gold of the tournament.
 Cignal HD Spikers gets their fourth silver.
 PGJC-Navy Sea Lions defeated VNS-One Alicia Griffins in the third place match best-of-three series and claimed their first bronze.